kevinhlyman/numeralEmpire/README.md

 ## Winning
 - The last player with a Home hexagon is the winner.
 - You can also set a rounds limit of N rounds.
-If you chose 100 rounds whatever player has the most soldiers at the end of 100 rounds wins.
+If you chose 100 rounds whatever player has the most soldiers at the end of around 100 rounds wins.
+The chosen rounds is not exact but somewhere close to that value.
+This way you don't know when the game will end but you have a general idea.